swch/strivve-docs-nextjs/src/pages/guides/best-practices/index.md

 credentials if they are retained or they must be provided each and every time if they are not retained.

-Another factor to consider is the use of credential storage solutions, like password managers, by the target customers.
-These solutions come in many forms, with varying features, which can all be used and are independent of the CardSavr platform.
-For instance, many people store card data and password data within their desktop and the mobile browsers.
-Others choose to make use of desktop and mobile applications such as Dashlane or Lastpass for ease of use and security.
-CardSavr is built to work in combination with any of these existing solutions and by design does not dictate or limit the use or design of application workflows.

 # Data Types

 ## Merchant Authentication Data